 Removing your personal information

 You may ask us to remove, anonymize or delete your personal information from our database.
 If you do not want to receive promotional emails, please click here.
-If you wish to have your personal information removed from our database, please send an email info@fxmusa.com
+If you wish to have your personal information removed from our database, please send an email info@fxmusa.com.

 Restricting, objecting to or opting out of processing your personal information